fsiegrist/devops-bootcamp-13-python-basics/exercises/Exercises.md

 1. Task: Write a function that accepts a list of dictionaries with employee age (see example list from the Exercise 3) and prints out the name and age of the youngest employee.
 2. Task: Write a function that accepts a string and calculates the number of upper case letters and lower case letters.
 3. Task: Write a function that prints the even numbers from a provided list.
-4. Task: For cleaner code, declare these functions in its own helper Module and use them in the main.py file
+4. Task: For cleaner code, declare these functions in its own helper module and use them in the main.py file

 **Solution:**